KittyGiraudel/sass-guidelines/en/_architecture.md

 ### Base folder

 The `base/` folder holds what we might call the boilerplate code for the project.
-In there, you might find the reset file, some typographic rules, and probably a stylesheet (that I'm used to calling `_base.scss`), defining some standard styles for commonly used HTML elements.
+In there, you might find the reset file, some typographic rules, and probably a stylesheet (that I’m used to calling `_base.scss`), defining some standard styles for commonly used HTML elements.

 * `_base.scss`
 * `_reset.scss`